kreasialamteknologi/loopback-next/docs/site/tutorials/authentication/Authentication-Tutorial.md

    }
    ```

-2. Log in using thePOST /users/login API
+2. Log in using the `POST /users/login` API

-   After calling /users/login , the response body will look something like:
+   After calling `/users/login`, the response body will look something like:

    ```json
    {